 “Don’t speak about her that way!
 She knows I’m doing the right thing!
 Why wouldn’t she support that?”

 Because she should love you more than she hates the species of the sod who raped her.

 He didn’t say it.
 The only reason she’d agreed to partner with him was so she could learn to be a better vampire killer.
 If he pointed out that no amount of superior slaying skills would make her mum love her if she didn’t already, he’d never see her again.

 So, he forced himself to shrug.
 “Whatever you say.”

 Then he stood in front of her.

 She blinked, startled by his speed.
 If she knew all his abilities, she might faint, so for now, he’d only show her what was necessary.

 “You’ve got good aim when you throw things.
-Found that out last night when you checked your cross at me.
-Just think, a few inches lower, and you might have been planting daisies over my head by now.
+Found that out when you checked your cross at me.
+Just think, a few centimeters lower, and you’d be planting daisies over my head by now.
 We’ll work to improve your speed and accuracy.
 You’ll be safer if you can kill from a distance.
-You’re too bloody vulnerable up close.”
+You’re too vulnerable up close.”

 To emphasize that, he grasped her upper arms.
 She tried to pull away and couldn’t.

 “Your strength leaves much to be desired.
 You’re stronger than a human man, but as weak as the weakest vampire.
 Also, your flexibility is shit, and you don’t use your legs at all when you fight.
 They’re valuable weapons and should be treated as such.
 As for your speed …that might be hopeless.
 But,” his tone brightened, “we’ll give it a go.
 The way I figure it, we have five weeks of hard training, and one week to work on your looks before we can get you out in the field.”